Devon and Somerset Staghounds

 The red deer of Exmoor have been hunted since Norman times, when Exmoor was declared a Royal Forest.
 Collyns stated the earliest record of a pack of Staghounds on Exmoor was 1598.
 In 1803, the "North Devon Staghounds" became a subscription pack.
 In 1824/5, 30 couples of hounds, the last of the true staghounds, were sold to a baron in Germany.
 Today, the Devon and Somerset is one of three staghounds packs in the UK, the others being the Quantock Staghounds and the Tiverton Staghounds.
 All packs hunt within Devon and Somerset.
 The Chairman as of 2016 is Tom Yandle, who was previously High Sheriff of Somerset in 1999.

-Season
+Seasons before hunting with hounds became illegal in 2004

 The approximate dates of the hunting season are: